soc-DBS/dbs-practical-Longphung05/README.md

 4. Install dependencies by running `npm install`

-5. Start the app by running `npm start`
+5. Start the app by running `npm start`.
+Alternatively to use hot reload, start the app by running `npm run dev`.

 6. You should see `App listening on port 3000`